avantec-iot/avantec-thingsboard/docs/extension/avantec-dashboards.rst

 Other Dashboards
 ===================

+* Thermostats - All Avantec Thermostas.

+   * After import it, Entit aliases must be updated!
+   * After import it, some action's targe dashboard must be update in Thermostats Cards - a widget of Entities Cards!

+   *TODO:...*

 * Firmware - firmware update.

     *Some versions of ThingsBoard have already installed this Dashboard, which can be used without importing*.